South African contract law: Forms of breach

 Repudiation and prevention of performance are forms of anticipatory breach, since both can be committed prior to the stipulated time for performance.

 Liability for breach of contract is distinct from liability in delict, and fault is not a general requirement for the recovery of damages for breach of contract.
 A contract may, of course, create an obligation to exercise care or to act without negligence, but the breach of such an obligation does not per se constitute a delict; it only amounts to a delict where the conduct independently constitutes a delict, irrespective of the contractual obligation.

-POSITIVE MALPERFORMANCE
+Positive malperformance

 Ordinary breach (or positive malperformance) relates to the content and quality of the performance made.
 In the formulation of AJ Kerr, "If without lawful excuse a party fails to do what he has contracted to do, or does what he has contracted not to do, an ordinary breach of contract is said to have occurred."
 This is breach in its starkest, most commonsensical form: essentially a failure to comply with the terms of a contract.
 All terms are susceptible to breach; in other words, both positive and negative obligations can be breached.

 There are two requirements for ordinary breach in the case of a positive obligation: